Judd515/warplet-traders/deploy/README.md

-# Minimal Warplet Top Traders Deployment
+# Minimal Warplet Traders Deployment

 This is a minimal deployment package created for the Vercel Hobby plan.
 It contains only the essential files needed to run the app while staying